alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 [Guillermo Fernández](https://es.linkedin.com/in/gfernandez).

-Special thanks to the good people at [Developers.nl](http://developers.nl/), thanks to whom I have had the motivation to write this post.
+Special thanks to the good people at [Developers.nl](http://developers.nl/), thanks to whom I had the motivation to write this post.

 All errors and omissions are mine.